 Module code: MAN1112

 This module is designed to provide students with insight into the hospitality sector as well as principles, approaches, and applicable strategies for the management of speciality operations in the sector.
-This module will raise awareness of diversity of hospitality sector, types of service provision, and different operational areas, such as onboard and shoreside functions (cruise line) and on-premises vs. off-premises catering (contract catering).
+This module will raise awareness of diversity in the hospitality sector, types of service provision, and different operational areas, such as onboard and shoreside functions (cruise line), on-premises vs. off-premises catering (contract catering), the spa industry and the health & wellness sector.
 Students will be given opportunities to investigate internal and external factors critical to the success of speciality operations in hospitality in the contexts of marketing and sales, human resources, health, safety, and hygiene, and the provision of quality products/services that meet the needs of customers/clients/guests.
 This module will expose students to the growing concerns of balancing the social and economic benefits of hospitality businesses and their impacts on the environment.

 Hospitality, Tourism & Events Management

 ECTS Credits: 7.5

 Guided Learning: 11

 • Overview of speciality operations, including resort operations, cruise line operations, contract catering operations, spa operations and the health & wellness sector.